 The Audit Engagement and Universe Submission phase is the six-week period prior to the field work portion of the audit.
 During this phase, a sponsoring organization is notified that it has been selected for a program audit and is required to submit the requested data, which is outlined in the respective Program Audit Data Request document.
-Key milestones within Phase I are summarized below in detail.
+Key milestones within Phase I include:

 Engagement Letter - The Auditor-in-Charge (AIC) conducts a courtesy call to the sponsoring organization's Medicare Compliance Officer to notify the organization of the program audit.
 After the phone call, the AIC sends an audit engagement letter via the Health Plan Management System (HPMS).
-The engagement letter contains instructions for downloading important audit documents from HPMS.
+The engagement letter contains instructions for downloading important audit documents from the HPMS.
 Attached with the engagement letter is the Audit Submission Checklist2, which identifies all universe requests and deliverables due to CMS prior to the start of audit field work.
-The review period for universe files is based on a sponsoring organization's total enrollment, as outlined in CMS-10191, OMB 0938-1000 (Expires: 04/30/2020) located at <a href="https://www.cms.gov/Medicare/Compliance-and-Audits/Part-C-and-Part-D-Compliance-Audits/Part-C-and-Part-D-Compliance-Audits/Part-C-and-Par

-Audits/Downloads/2017 Medicare Parts C and D Program Audit Protocols and Data Requests.zi p.
-CMS reserves the right to expand the review period to ensure sufficient universe size.
+The review period for universe files is based on a sponsoring organization's total enrollment, as outlined in CMS's program audit protocols.
+However, CMS reserves the right to expand the review period to ensure sufficient universe size.

-Engagement Letter Follow-Up Call - Within two business days of the date of the engagement letter, the auditors conduct a follow-up call with the sponsoring organization.
+Engagement Letter Follow-Up Call - Within two business days of the date of the engagement letter, auditors conduct a follow-up call with the sponsoring organization.
 The purpose of this call is to provide an opportunity for the sponsoring organization to ask questions about the engagement letter and audit process, as well as for CMS to emphasize important information within the engagement letter and outline next steps in the audit process.